 If you are a new student, please contact me at email@example.com or 705-868-1070 to set up an interview.
 Once a student is accepted into the studio, a non-refundable registration deposit is required to secure the lesson time.

 Lessons are offered as a hybrid of remote and in-person, scheduled to accommodate the needs of each individual student.
 In-person lessons are conducted from my home studio near Warsaw, located within a half hour of Peterborough and Lakefield.

-Lessons for RCM Levels 2-5 are 45 minutes.
-Lessons for RCM Levels 6 and up are one hour.
+Recommended lesson times for RCM Levels 2-5 are 45 minutes, for RCM Levels 6 and up, one hour.
 All other lessons are 30 minutes unless arranged otherwise.

 Regularly scheduled lessons will occur September through June and there will be a revised schedule throughout the summer.

 Flex weeks are used at the discretion of student families during the regularly scheduled lesson time to accommodate family holidays or special events, for example.
 I teach throughout the summer and so flex week scheduling extends into July and August.
 Of the nine flex weeks, one is reserved by the teacher in the event of illness, otherwise will be at the discretion of the student family.

 Teaching is my full-time profession.
 The annual tuition covers contact time with the student plus time outside of lessons planning, preparing and sending lesson notes, corresponding with parents and students, researching and purchasing teaching materials, attending professional development events, marking theory and participating in the music education community.
 Payment for the annual tuition can be made in 12 or 4 equal instalments and must be made by post-dated cheque or a scheduled e-transfer regularly made on the 1st of the month.

 Missed regularly scheduled lessons